 Sometimes, the notation is extended, which can help you determine which one the writer meant.
 For example,

-The important thing to take away from this notation is that the
+The vital thing to take away from this notation is that the

 # symbol signifies that the property, method, or event can only be accessed through an instance of the class.
-Unfortunately, this notation is often abused, e.g.
+Unfortunately, many abuse this notation, e.g.,

-<Message> is already an instance so this makes no sense), or
+<Message> is already an instance, so this makes no sense, and

-resolveColor is a static method, this should be written
+resolveColor is a static method–you should write it as

 Notice the use of the

 In the discord.js docs, there are type signatures everywhere, such as in properties, parameters, or return values.
 If you do not come from a statically typed language, you may not know what specific notations mean.